slimta/python-slimta/doc/manual/policies.rst

 =====================

 Many policies in *slimta* will be applied directly before queuing the message.
-These are called pre-queue policies, and they are especially useful because they are executed **once** for every message and the results are persistently stored.
-Spam filtering is an example of a great pre-queue policy, because it is expensive and the results can be stored in the |Envelope| object as an attribute or header.
+These are called queue policies, and they are especially useful because they are executed **once** for every message and the results are persistently stored.
+Spam filtering is an example of a great queue policy, because it is expensive and the results can be stored in the |Envelope| object as an attribute or header.

-Other policies in *slimta* will be applied directly before each delivery attempt, called post-queue policies.
-A great example of a post-queue policy would be recipient forwarding looked up from a database; you would want to make sure the latest forwarding rules are applied on each delivery attempt, to not use a stale rule.
+Other policies in *slimta* will be applied directly before each delivery attempt, called relay policies.
+A great example of a relay policy would be recipient forwarding looked up from a database; you would want to make sure the latest forwarding rules are applied on each delivery attempt, to not use a stale rule.
+At the moment, no relay policies are included with ``slimta``.

 .. _policy-add-date-header: